podpah/midi2fmf/README.md

 If you already have a .fmf with the same name, it is overwritten.
 This way, if you want to adjust downpitch, it's easier.
 # Known issues
-From my testing, sometimes the .fmf file will come out without notes, in which case you need to change the track number
+Sometimes the .fmf file will come out without notes or few notes, in which case you need to change the track number.
+This is because .midi files have multiple tracks and you might be on a track which does not have notes.

 ## Dependencies
 mido